French police patrol in Paris on July 5. (Source: AP) |

 In Belgium, police arrested more than 60 people in protests that followed calls on social media to "act like in France".

-Meanwhile, the situation in Lausanne, Switzerland, turned more violent as protesters attacked shops and police, showing that racial resentment exists not only in France but across Europe, where immigration remains a contentious issue.
+Meanwhile, the situation in Lausanne, Switzerland, turned more violent as protesters attacked shops and police, highlighting the racial anger that exists not only in France but across Europe, where immigration remains a contentious issue.

-Worryingly, some European governments have used the riots as an excuse to tighten immigration policies, as the European Union (EU) hopes for a deal on distributing asylum seekers among its 27 member states.
+Worryingly, some European governments have used the riots as an excuse to tighten immigration policies, as the European Union (EU) hopes for an agreement on the distribution of asylum seekers among its 27 member states.

-There is no one-size-fits-all formula for dealing with racism, but it is certainly not something governments can ignore.
-Ignoring the problem will only make it worse and harder to address.
+There is no single formula for how to tackle racism, but it is certainly not something that governments can ignore.
+Ignoring the problem will only make it worse and harder to tackle.

 Changing deeply ingrained attitudes in society is difficult, but not impossible.
-Only when governments are clear that skin color or religion does not define a person can they put in place appropriate policies to ensure that all citizens enjoy equal rights.
+Only when governments are clear that skin color or religion does not determine human nature can they put in place appropriate policies to ensure that all citizens enjoy equal rights.

 Source